savino/smartthings-ha-custom/README.md

 - Enjoy!

 ## Notes:
-- If you like the integration please star this repository and concider donating or becoming a sponsor.
+- If you like the integration please star this repository and consider donating or becoming a sponsor.